 To wrap things up, improving your Google My Business rankings is as easy as following these five steps:

-That’s really it.
-However, the SEO professionals here at Contractor Advertising understand that you may not have the time or ability to manage your GMB profile(s) all alone.
-So, if you need help with improving your GMB rankings, then don’t hesitate to reach out to us for assistance!
+That’s it.
+However, the SEO professionals at Contractor Advertising understand that you may not have the time or ability to manage your GMB profile(s) alone.
+So, if you need help with improving your Google My Business rankings, contact us today!